amna-572/amna-572/README.md

 ## 🎭 About Me
 - 🔧 **Professional Server Whisperer** - I speak fluent API and database
-- 🐛 **Bug Bounty Hunter** - I don't find bugs, they find me (and we become best friends)
-- ☕ **Coffee-Driven Developer** - My code quality is directly proportional to my caffeine intake
+- ☕ **Tea-Driven Developer** - My code quality is directly proportional to my caffeine intake
-- 🌙 **Night Owl Programmer** - Because production servers only break at 3 AM
 - 🔥 **Backend Enthusiast** - Frontend?
 Never heard of her.
-- 💭 **Philosophy:** Why waste time explaining things to people when you can just write code and build APIs?
+- 💭 **Philosophy:** Why waste time explaining feelings to people when you can just write code and build APIs?
 Less talking, more coding! 🚀

 ## 🛠️ My Tech Stack
 ```